 In 2002, then Dean of the School of Social Work Larry E. Davis established the Center on Race and Social Problems (CRSP) at the University of Pittsburgh to help lead America further along the path to social justice by conducting race-related research, mentoring emerging scholars, and disseminating race-related research findings and scholarship.
-Currently Dr. James Huguley is the Center's interim director and Penelope Miller is the center coordinator.
+Currently Dr. John Wallace is the Center's interim director and Penelope Miller is the center coordinator.

 The University of Pittsburgh’s Center on Race and Social Problems conducts applied social science research on race, color, ethnicity and their influence on the quality of life for all Americans.